HarkushaVlad/FairMultiplayerCutsceneExperience/README.md

 # Fair Multiplayer Cutscene Experience

-A **Stardew Valley mod** that adds functionality to multiplayer by notifying all players when a cutscene starts or ends.
-During the cutscene, players are given the opportunity to play a mini-game while waiting in a special waiting menu, which cannot be closed until the cutscene ends.
+A **Stardew Valley** mod that adds multiplayer notifications to inform players when one of them starts a cutscene.
+It also blocks the movement of all other players by opening a pause menu where they can choose a mini-game to wait for the cutscene to finish.
+Once the cutscene ends, the menu will automatically close, and the game will continue.

-This mod ensures players can enjoy cutscenes in multiplayer without worrying about in-game time progressing or other players continuing to play while time is frozen, which could give them an unfair advantage.
-While the [Pause in Multiplayer](https://www.nexusmods.com/stardewvalley/mods/21327) mod pauses time during cutscenes, it doesn't block other players from moving or interacting with the game.
-This mod solves that by preventing movement and offering a mini-game to keep waiting players engaged.
+This mod ensures that players can enjoy cutscenes in multiplayer without worrying about other players' progress, as time continues to pass during the cutscene, which could be considered unfair.

+Optionally, you can install the [Pause in Multiplayer](https://www.nexusmods.com/stardewvalley/mods/21327) mod to pause the in-game time while the cutscene is playing.
+The Pause in Multiplayer mod can independently stop the game during cutscenes, but it doesn't restrict other players' actions, allowing them to continue playing while time is frozen, which could give them an unfair advantage.
+This mod solves that by preventing movement and offering mini-games to keep waiting players engaged.

+**Note**: If you're planning to play only in local co-op, the Pause in Multiplayer mod is not required, as the game will automatically pause the time when the pause menu is opened during cutscenes.

 ## Install